stixrude/HeFESTo_Parameters_010123/README.md

 If you use this parameter set, please cite:

 (1) Stixrude, L. and C. Lithgow-Bertelloni, Thermodynamics of mantle minerals - III.
-The role of iron, Geophysical Journal International, submitted, 2023.
+The role of iron, Geophysical Journal International, in press, 2024.

 If you also use HeFESTo, please cite the following for the source of the HeFESTo code: